-- So as to be compatible to the conflicting bitrate requirements of FEXes and Muon data - sources (MUCTPI), the module will be built so as to support input data rates of either 11.2 or - 134 12.8 Gb/s on a given input channel.
-Since MGT input channels are organized in quads, with
+- So as to be compatible to the conflicting bitrate requirements of FEXes and Muon data - sources (MUCTPI), the module will be built so as to support input data rates of either 6.4, - 140 11.2 or 12.8 Gb/s on a given input channel.
+Since MGT input channels are organized in - quads, with all four channels sharing clock generation, it is assumed that a given quad will be - operated on one of the two bitrates only.
+Also, for the relatively small number of channels - that are used for high speed output, the input bitrate might need to be chosen for - 144 compatibility with the output rate.
+That might create constraints for physical location of - certain object types on the FPGA / on the fibre bundles.

-- all four channels sharing clock generation, it is assumed that a given quad will be operated on - one of the two bitrates only.
-Also, for the relatively small number of channels that are used - for high speed output, the input bitrate might need to be chosen for compatibility with the - output rate.
-That might create constraints for physical location of certain object types on the - 139 FPGA / on the fibre bundles.
+146 2.1.3 Algorithms

-2.1.3 Algorithms
+- Due to the large amount of logic resources in the chosen FPGAs, a significant number of - algorithms is expected to be run on the real-time data in parallel. - The trigger menu will most probably be similar to the Run-2 menu and it is likely that many - algorithms will be identical or very similar to the ones already introduced for Run-2. - 151 A compact summary of all available Run-2 algorithms can be found in [1.13]. - In Run-2 there are some algorithms that are instantiated multiple times with different - 153 configurations to gather information about different cuts and being able to switch easily. - Some of these algorithms might be dropped in Run-3.
+On the other side, several new and - more complex algorithms can be added. - The procedure of organizing and configuring the algorithms is planned to be similar to Run- - 2.
+This means that as soon as most requested algorithms and the related parameters are - known, a reasonable distribution of all algorithms over the available FPGAs has to be found. - Due to the increased number of FPGAs and algorithms and the changes in the number and - 160 formats of the input TOBs it is not expected that the current distribution of algorithms can be - 161 reused. - Finding a new configuration the main goal is to distribute the number of instantiated - algorithms as well as the allocated resources approximately evenly across all FPGAs.
+This is - a non-trivial task where no strict prescription exist.
+As soon as most desired algorithms are - known, several configurations have be tried and the best one find via trial and error. - 166 This configuration is then specified in the trigger menu along with the configurable - parameters of the algorithms.
+In the end, the final version of the algorithm firmware top - modules is generated automatically from the configuration in the trigger menu to ensure - 169 consistency.

-- Due to the large amount of logic resources in the chosen FPGAs, a significant number of - algorithms is expected to be run on the real-time data in parallel. - 143 The trigger menu will most probably be similar to the Run-2 menu and it is likely that many - algorithms will be identical or very similar to the ones already introduced for Run-2. - 145 A compact summary of all available Run-2 algorithms can be found in [1.12]. - In Run-2 there are some algorithms that are instantiated multiple times with different - configurations to gather information about different cuts and being able to switch easily. - Some of these algorithms might be dropped in Run-3.
-On the other side, several new and - more complex algorithms can be added. - Some changes are expected for topological triggers using the standard jets or missing energy, - as it is possible that the corresponding algorithms benefit from the new globally built TOBs - and quantities from the gFEX system. - In addition to the topological algorithms, the functionality of the CMX modules in the legacy - Run-2 system (simple thresholding and multiplicity triggers) will be formed by algorithms in - the Topological Processor.
-These "non-topological" triggers are based on algorithms with a - single type of input TOBs and are expected to be simple and fast. - As in the current system, the algorithms will be flexible so that triggers with different - thresholds but the same quantity can reuse the same algorithms.
+- Some changes are expected for topological triggers using the standard jets or missing energy, - as it is possible that the corresponding algorithms benefit from the new globally built TOBs - and quantities from the gFEX system. - In addition to the topological algorithms, the functionality of the CMX modules in the legacy - Run-2 system (simple thresholding and multiplicity triggers) will be formed by algorithms in - the Topological Processor.
+These "non-topological" triggers are based on algorithms with a - single type of input TOBs and are expected to be simple and fast. - 177 As in the current system, the algorithms will be flexible so that triggers with different - thresholds but the same quantity can reuse the same algorithms.

-159 2.1.4 Data Sharing
+179 2.1.4 Data Sharing